Explosive found in Panera prompts evacuation in NW Fresno

 Police said around 7:30 p.m., suspect Chad Mazgedian led officers on a short vehicle pursuit.
 When Mazgedian, 44, stopped, he ran into the Panera restaurant, where officers tackled him.

-Dooley said as police handcuffed and lifted up Mazgedian to arrest him, a device dropped from the suspect’s jacket.
+Dooley said as cops handcuffed and lifted up Mazgedian to arrest him, a device dropped from the suspect’s jacket.
 Mazgedian told police it was an explosive device, Dooley said.

 Mazgedian also said another explosive was in his abandoned car, Dooley added.